shiddy/shiddy.github.io/pelican/content/articles/Phone_marketing_nonsense.md

   </tr>
 </table>

-What makes Apple so ubiquitous is clearly it’s advertising and word of mouth.
+What makes Apple so ubiquitous is clearly it's advertising and word of mouth.
 They have built a reputation of having the highest quality phones used by the most famous people.
 As of my typing of this, they sell a watch for $17,000.
 Which is only $7,000 difference between their cheapest gold watch.
 The price difference is due entirely to a watchband color.
-I don’t want to spend time berating those who want to own these devices, nor spend space on my server dissecting why we are willing to pay more for status.
+I don't want to spend time berating those who want to own these devices, nor spend space on my server dissecting why we are willing to pay more for status.
 Apple is the most clear example of how marketing is he most important factor in the success of mobile consumer technology, and sets the bar pretty high.

 ## Which brings me to OnePlus